sadministrator/Gasly/README.md

       "message": "The gas information for that block doesn't exist" }`

- - `GET /gas:blockNum` returns the gas price tiers for the block specified by blockNum.
+ - `GET /gas:blockNum` returns the gas price tiers in gwei for the block specified by blockNum.
    - An example of a successful request:
    `{
       "error": false,